lacanoid/datalink/ROADMAP.md

 - add capability to list directories
 - add standalone node.js file server with dlff (alternative to apache)
 - incremental write functions so one can write big files without having to buffer everything
-- command line tool to backup linked files to/from another host
+- command line tool to backup linked files to/from another host, similar to pg_basebackup
 - nfs server
 - implement automatic expiration in pg_datalinker for for insight, etc...
 - forbid creating temporary files if no datalinker
 - reverse domain name handling perhaps something like rdn:http://net.domain.www -> http://www.domain.net
 - set file owner to table owner on newly created files from SQL, when they are unlinked
+- implement strict locking in file write operations, as per standard: file can be opened for write only once.

 Advanced
 --------